jddurand/c-marpaESLIFPerl/README.txt

-cmake --build c-marpaESLIFPerl-build --target marpaESLIFPerlTest cmake --build c-marpaESLIFPerl-build --target marpaESLIFPerlXTest cmake --build c-marpaESLIFPerl-build --target marpaESLIFPerlReleaseTrial cmake --build c-marpaESLIFPerl-build --target marpaESLIFPerlRelease
+cmake --build c-marpaESLIFPerl-build --target marpaESLIFPerlTest cmake --build c-marpaESLIFPerl-build --target marpaESLIFPerlXTest

 Because of the way Dist::Zilla works, most of things are done in the source dir anyway, regardless of cmake -B option.

+Releases must be preceeded by:

+cd c-marpaESLIFPerl
+git clean -ffdx

+An official release is then done using: cmake --build c-marpaESLIFPerl-build --target marpaESLIFPerlReleaseTrial

+A test release is then done using: cmake --build c-marpaESLIFPerl-build --target marpaESLIFPerlRelease